Developer(s) – Software Creations

 Originality – 6/10

-Taking into account both it’s gameplay variety and conceptual design, Plok stands out about as much as any other game of its kind could have done at the time, which wasn’t an easy thing to do, so at least some credit is owed to its developers for that.
+Taking into account both its gameplay variety and conceptual design, Plok stands out about as much as any other game of its kind could have done at the time, which wasn’t an easy thing to do, so at least some credit is owed to its developers for that.
 It would have taken some serious talent to make a game in the genre stand out as much as possible, and this title certainly does that.

-Overall, Plok is a pretty fun side scroller, and it comes recommended from me.
+Overall, Plok is a pretty fun side scroller, and it comes recommended by me.
 It isn’t one of the greatest games of all time, but it’s certainly one of the most standout games of its respective era; it’s just a shame that Shigeru Miyamoto ultimately decided against dedicating the first-hand effort into it.
 We can only speculate how much better a game it would have turned out to be.